 Until recently I had not been to the Pantomime for about a quarter of a century.
 It is silly.
 It is for kids.
 It is for people who want to pay over the odds for ice cream.
 Or so I thought.

 Since leaving the performance I have reflected carefully on lessons that public speakers could learn from the genre of Pantomime.
-Clearly there are things you should never try to mimic but there are some key lessons from Jack and the Beanstalk that you could apply to a business presentation.
+Clearly there are things you should never try to mimic but there are some key presentation tips from Jack and the Beanstalk that you could apply to a business talk.

 Here they are: –

 Presentation tip #1 – Start with a bang

 The show started with a combination of loud noises, bright lights and energy – they had you on the edge of your seat from the beginning, appealing to various senses.
 They also did something else clever – they did not start exactly when the background music came to the end of the song.
 As a background song ends, you think ‘we are about to start.’
 The show started about 20 seconds or so into a new song.

 In a presentation, be aware that the audience will judge you quickly so do something early to make a statement of intent and get their attention.
 It is far easier to keep them with you if you hook them early.
 Which leads me to the second of my presentation tips.

 Presentation tip #2 – Interact with the audience